 It is a one day affair that includes four courses of fire.
 Each builds, one upon another, to reach the goal of preparing an officer to deal effectively with typical real life threat situations.

 By design, the distances involved and the techniques utilized, mirror the reality that the typical officer can expect on a day by day basis, and how police combat studies and data say an officer will respond.

 In all the courses of fire, the distances to the targets are the reverse of what is found in traditional pistol training courses because the distances in training have been adjusted to more accurately reflect the distances encountered in actual shootings.
 And specialized or stylized stances and techniques are absent.

 The first course of fire is dedicated to skill building.
-It includes: a reset drill to assist in precision sight shooting, a point shooting exercise, a stoppage-clearing drill, a close proximity engagement drill, and an integrated use-of-force element.
+It includes: a reset drill to assist in precision Sight Reliant Shooting, a point shooting exercise, a stoppage-clearing drill, a close proximity engagement drill, and an integrated use-of-force element.

 36 rounds are fired from 7 yards and closer.
 And, 83% of the firing is done one-handed.